nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **What to Expect:**
 - **On Success:**
-    - The split view closes
+    - The split view closes.
-    - The main list view returns to full width
+    - The main list view returns to full width.
 - **On Error:**
-    - No error messages are shown; the command is simply ignored if no split view is open
+    - No error messages are shown; the command is simply ignored if no split view is open.

 ### 5.4.3 Undo Previous Command